 Vanguard Engines is now the commercial power side of the Briggs and Stratton brand.
-Vanguard engines builds single and v-twin cylinder engines for OEM powerplants, and for repower as well.
-The new Vanguard single cylinder engines include several new features, in an effort to be the class leader.
+Vanguard engines build single and v-twin cylinder engines for OEM powerplants, and for repower as well.
+The new Vanguard single-cylinder engines include several new features, in an effort to be the class leader.

 It’s not too difficult to find many Vanguard engines powering multiple OEM zer0-turn mowers, with their small block and big block v-twin powerplants.
-The v-twins are availabe in vertical and horizontal shaft, ranging from 479cc (13hp) to 810cc (28hp).
-With their foot in the door on the OEM zero-turn market, Vanguard engines offers many different bullets to choose from.
+The v-twins are available in a vertical and horizontal shaft, ranging from 479cc (13hp) to 810cc (28hp).
+With their foot in the door on the OEM zero-turn market, Vanguard engines offer many different bullets to choose from.

 Vanguard realizes there is more opportunity in the OPE combustion engine world than just powering large mowers.
 The single-cylinder engine market, for both the OEM and repower, provides more opportunity for market growth and equipment improvement.

 Check out our review of the Vanguard powered EFI 37hp Altoz 660i TRX Zero Turn.

 Ground Up Engineering — Not Re-engineered

 The easy route for Vanguard would have been to just re-engineer the existing Briggs and Stratton single cylinder engine.
 With the goal to capture the lion share of the single cylinder market, Vanguard knew they had to start from ground-zero.
 Market research confirmed the areas for improvement, such as improved starting, reduced maintenance, less noise and vibration, and better service and support.